SouridyaDey/Credit-Card-Customer-Segmentation-and-Risk-Profiling/README.md

-# 💳 Credit Card Customer Segmentation and Cluster Profiling
+# 💳 Credit Card Customer Segmentation and Risk Profiling

 This project focuses on segmenting credit card customers based on their spending, repayment, and credit usage behavior.
 By applying **unsupervised learning techniques**, the goal is to group customers into meaningful clusters that can help banks and financial institutions with **personalized marketing, risk management, and customer retention strategies**.